zeesairafi/Task-react-interactive-features/README.md

 - this component should show when the user click on any cookie from the list
 - when clicking ONLY the cookie that have been clicked should show (i dont need to see the list )

+### 3. Cool devalopers Part : Theme
+- add a button to your website, that will chnge the theme of your app
+Hint: have two CSS classes AND switch between them

 ### JOKER PART:
 - add a button to each cookie component to delete the cookie 🤯